 Both dyes and pigments are colored, because they absorb only some wavelengths of visible light.
 Dyes are usually soluble in water whereas pigments are insoluble.
 Some dyes can be rendered insoluble with the addition of salt to produce a lake pigment.
 The color of a dye is dependent upon the ability of the substance to absorb light within the visible region of the electromagnetic spectrum (380-750 nm).
-An earlier theory known as Witt theory stated that a colored dye had two components, a chromophore which imparts color by absorbing light in the visible region color.
-This theory has been superseded by modern electronic structure theory which states that the color in dyes is due to excitation of valence $\pi$ -electrons by visible light.
+An earlier theory known as Witt theory stated that a colored dye had two components, a chromosphere which imparts color by absorbing light in the visible region (some examples are nitro, azo, quinoid groups) and an auxochrome which serves to deepen the color.
+This theory has been superseded by modern electronic structure theory which states that the color in dyes is due to excitation of valence π -electrons by visible light.